fables-tales/nemesis/spec.md

 There are three user roles in nemesis:

-* teacher
+* team leader
 * blueshirt
 * student

-Teachers and blueshirts may perform all operations on students in colleges they are associated with.
+Team leaders and blueshirts may perform all operations on students in colleges they are associated with.
 Students may read details about their college and read/write their own details